Understanding Smart App Control’s role in security

 • blocked launches tied to user-initiated installers

-A concrete monitoring routine I use: collect SAC events for seven days, filter by path and publisher, then categorise.
-If a legitimate tool appears frequently, either replace it with a signed version or create a controlled exception with appropriate justification.
+A monitoring routine I use: collect SAC events for seven days, filter by path and publisher, then sort them into groups.
+If a legitimate tool appears often, replace it with a signed version or create a controlled exception with proper justification.

 User Education and Awareness

-SAC will frustrate users who habitually run unknown installers.
+SAC will annoy users who habitually run unknown installers.
 Train anyone using the device to verify downloads and prefer signed, vendor-hosted installers.
-Show them how to report a blocked app and how to provide the blocked file details safely.
+Show them how to report a blocked app and how to pass on the blocked file details safely.

-Give a short checklist for safe installs: verify publisher site, check digital signature, avoid bundles, and scan downloads before launch.
-Small behavioural changes reduce SAC exceptions.
+Give them a short checklist for safe installs: verify the publisher site, check the digital signature, avoid bundles, and scan downloads before launch.
+Small changes in behaviour reduce SAC exceptions.

 If SAC blocks a legitimate app: